Avaray/dav.one/README.md

 - [ ] Make this project 100% Deno based.
 Currently package for SVG icons is not compatible with Deno and it is blocking me.
-- [ ] Do something cool with code blocks and Syntax Highlighting.
-I really want to avoid remark/rehype plugins.

 ## 🐣 How to run this project